 Your Foundation Apprenticeship will also help you to develop core skills valued by employers, particularly communication, problem solving, working with others and time management.
 These transferable skills are necessary and highly desirable for working in a range of other related jobs.

-The Civil Engineering programme is designed for pupils starting their S5 year currently working towards or completed National 5 Mathematics or Physics and capable of progression to SCQF Level 6 Mathematics.
+National 5 Mathematics is required, must be capable of progression to Higher Mathematics.
+Working towards or completed Physics.
 All applicants must have a good level of written and spoken English and demonstrate a real interest in Civil Engineering.

 Over 2 years (5th & 6th year)